team-citrus/editor/README.md

-# editor
+# The "Official" Editor for the Citrus Engine.
-The "official" editor for the Citrus Engine
+The "official" editor for the Citrus Engine.